Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Order that one party can live in the house and the other cannot

 If there is an emergency, you may need protection from the courts right away.
-An Ex Parte Restraining Order/Order to Show Cause takes effect right away.
+An Immediate Restraining Order takes effect right away.
 The court often enters it without any notice to the other party.
-(The other party will later have a chance to have a hearing where the judge will decide whether the order will continue.)
-You may need an emergency order if you cannot wait one to three weeks for a hearing to get help from the court.
+(The other party will later have a chance to have a hearing where the judge will decide whether to continue the order.)
+You may need an immediate restraining order if you cannot wait one to three weeks for a hearing to get help from the court.
 This happens, for example, when the other party is harassing or harming you, is taking large amounts of money out of your accounts, or is selling or hiding property.
-If you file a Motion for an Ex Parte Restraining Order, you do not need to file a Motion for Temporary Orders.
+If you file a Motion for an Immediate Restraining Order, you do not need to file a Motion for Temporary Family Law Orders.
 The same types of orders are available.

-What if I want to change my Temporary Order?
+What if I want to change my Temporary Family Law Order?

-Unlike a final Decree of Dissolution, the court can change a Temporary Order at any time before your dissolution is final.
-To change a temporary order, you will need to file another Motion for Temporary Orders.
+Unlike a Final Divorce Order, the court can change a Temporary Family Law Order at any time before your divorce is final.
+To change a Temporary Family Law Order, you must file another Motion for Temporary Family Law Orders.

 What if the other party has hurt me?

 If you are afraid that the other party may hurt or threaten you, the court can issue special orders to help protect you from harm.
-If you have been a victim of domestic violence, or have been threatened with injury, consider asking the court to award you a Domestic Violence Protection Order.
-You can do this before or after filing for dissolution.
-You may also ask the court to enter a permanent protection order as part of the final orders in the dissolution.
+If you have been a victim of domestic violence, or have been threatened with injury, consider asking for a Domestic Violence Protection Order.
+You can do this before or after filing for divorce.
+You may also ask the court to enter a permanent protection order as part of the final orders in the divorce.
 A Domestic Violence Protection Order can: